-Two Types of Angry People
+Two Types of Tempers

 When the rich and powerful lose their temper, watch out.
 Sitting comfortably atop their wealth and influence, they rage freely—over cold coffee, a late meeting, or no reason at all.
 They’re like volcanoes, erupting at the slightest provocation.